 Boards must submit one final detailed invoice for the reporting deliverable only.
 The final invoice must be submitted by September 30th.

-Boards cannot invoice TWC for an amount that exceeds their contract amount.
+Boards cannot incur costs or invoice TWC for an amount that exceeds their contract amount.
 Boards are responsible for monitoring SEAL expenditures, and if necessary, requesting a contract amendment if the Board anticipates serving more students than projected for the initial contract amount.
 Boards must request a contract amendment by submitting the request to the TWC contract manager with a copy to APPO@twc.texas.gov at least thirty days in advance of incurring costs that exceed the contract amount or at least thirty days before the contract end date, whichever comes first, to allow sufficient time for review and processing.
 Board requests for contract amendments must include the amount requested and justification for the request.
+Contract amendments will be considered for approval if additional funding is available.
 Once a contract amendment is approved, the Board will be notified, and the amendment will be executed.

 1.7.8 SEAL Services Payment Structure